danielkomaz/cloudskillsbootcamp/Week-9-Monitoring-And-Logging/README.md

 8. Click on `Save`
 9. Click a few times (at least 3) on `Test` to produce an alert
 10. Check your emailaccount where you should find an alert email

+## Project 3 Azure Monitor and Alerting

+In this lab we will set an alert on vm level which will email us and also set an automatic action if it is triggered.
+Also we will configure an alert on the forecated costs of our Azure Subscription including email notification.

+### High CPU Alert

+In the [Azure Portal](http://portal.azure.com/) we will create an alert which will monitor the CPU usage of our VM and will send us an email if it is triggered.
+This lab will depend on the [deployment of the VM in Project 1](#-Project-1---Monitoring-Azure-IaaS).

+1. Search for `Monitor` and click on `Monitor` in the results
+2. In the left pane click on `Virtual Machines`and see that the VM is managed by Azure Monitor

+#### Create Automatic Action

+1. In the left pane click on `Alerts`
+2. Click on `Manage actions`
+3. Click on `New action group`
+4. Select or create a new resource group
+5. Name your action group
+6. The display name will be entered automatically but you might change it if you want
+7. Click on `Next: Notifications`
+8. Choose notification type `Email/SMS message/Push/Voice`
+9. Check `Email` in the right pane and enter your email address
+10. Click on `OK`
+11. Set a name for your notification
+12. Click on `Next: Actions`
+13. Choose Action type `Automation Runbook`
+14. Choose Runbook Action `Stop VM`
+15. Select your Subscription
+16. Click on `Automation Account` to crea a new automation account for your subscription
+17. Name your automation account
+18. Select a resource group or create a new one
+19. Click on `OK`
+20. Click `OK` again
+21. Provide a name for your Runbook
+22. Click on `Review + Create`
+23. Review your settings and click on `Create`

+#### Create Alert Rule

+1. Go back to the Monitor resource screen
+2. Click on `Alerts` in the left pane
+3. Click on `New Alert Rule`
+4. Click on `Select Resource`
+5. Filter the list with `Virtual machines`
+6. Select your deployed VM
+7. Click on `Done`
+8. Click on `Add condition`
+9. Search for `CPU` and select `Percentage CPU`
+10. Leave the chart period, scroll down and set the threshold value to `3`
+11. Click `Done`
+12. Click on `Add action group`
+13. Select your previously created action group
+14. Click on `Select`
+15. Provide a name for your alert rule
+16. Switch Severity to `2 - Warning`
+17. Make sure `Enable alert rule upon creation` is checked
+18. Click on `Create alert rule`

+#### Trigger Alert Rule

+1. In the Azure Portal search for `vm` and click on `Virtual machines` in the results
+2. Open your monitored VM
+3. In the left pane scroll down and select `Run command`
+4. Click on `RunPowerShellScript`
+5. Enter the following command and click `Run`:
+   `Install-Module az -force`
+6. After some time return to the `Overview` and you will see that the VM has been turned off.

+### Cost Alert

+With this we will set an alert which will warn us if our forecasted monthly bill would outgrow our set budget.

+1. Open the [Azure Portal](http://portal.azure.com/), search for `cost` and select `Cost Management + Billing` from the results
+2. In the left pane click on `Cost Management`
+3. In the left pane click on `Cost alerts`
+4. Click on `Add`
+5. Make sure the Scope is correctly set to your Subscription
+6. Provide a name for your Budget
+7. Keep `Reset Period` on `Billing Month`
+8. Set the limit of you buget that should not be outgrown
+9. Scroll down and click on `Next`
+10. Select Alert condition `Forecast`
+11. Enter `100` into % of budget
+12. Keep action group to `None`
+13. Enter your email address into `Alert recipients (email)`
+14. Click on `Create`